cursive/design-system-mcp/cursor-rules.md

 ## Step 5 — Workflow
 1. Playback rules.
+2. Alwasy check anaylze the data frm the MCP when wanting to understand a componet na dhow it is built.
+NEVER refere to the componets in the desing system to make assumptions.
+The only source of truth is the figma file
 2. Map out structure + tree diagrams for each component.
 3. After confirmation, generate manifests-first.
 4. Generate code in topological order (atoms → molecules → organisms).